Arteche12/Criptomoneda/README.md

         ) {
         balances[msg.sender] = 10;               // Give the creator all initial tokens (100000 for example)
         totalSupply = 10000;                        // Update total supply (100000 for example)
-        name = "Arteche's Currency";                                   // Set the name for display purposes decimals = 2;                            // Amount of decimals for display purposes symbol = "ARTCURR";                               // Set the symbol for display purposes }
+        name = "Arteche";                                   // Set the name for display purposes decimals = 2;                            // Amount of decimals for display purposes symbol = "ARTCURR";                               // Set the symbol for display purposes }